ar3s3ru/website/content/posts/2020-11-05-backend-service-in-rust-part-1.md

 2. **Concurrent** crate compilation from Cargo during `cargo run` or `cargo build`
 3. Flat and tidy package structure

-However, this makes things a bit more complicated with Docker images, and for most cases there are no concrete benefits of using such structure (unless, of course, your application has a high number of potential crates).
+However, this makes things a bit **more complicated** with Docker images, and for most cases there are no concrete benefits of using such structure (unless, of course, your application has a high number of modules and dependencies).

 _Suggestion:_ start with a single crate, split layers using modules and **if** the number of modules reaches a "big enough" number, you can: